 Ratings assigned on Moody's global long-term and short-term rating scales are forward-looking opinions of the relative credit risks of financial obligations issued by non-financial corporates, financial institutions, structured finance vehicles, project finance vehicles, and public sector entities.
-Long-term ratings a re assigned to issuers or obligations with an original maturity of one year or more and reflect both on the likelihood of a default or impairment on contractual financial obligations are assigned for obligations with an original maturity of thirteen months or less and reflect both on the likelihood of a default or thirteen months or less and reflect both on the likelihood of a default or impairment on contractual financial loss suffered in the event of default or less and reflect both on the likelihood of a default or impairment on contractual financial loss suffered in the event of the default or less and reflect both on the likelihood of a default or impairment on contractual financial loss suffered in the event of default or less and reflect both on the likelihood of a default or impairment on contractual financial loss suffered in the event of default or impairment on contractual financial loss suffered in the event of default or impairment.
+Long-term ratings a re assigned to issuers or obligations with an original maturity of one year or more and reflect both on the likelihood of a default or impairment on contractual financial obligations and the expected financial loss suffered in the event of default or impairment.
+Short-term ratings are assigned for obligations with an original maturity of thirteen months or less and reflect both on the likelihood of a default or impairment on contractual financial obligations and the expected financial loss suffered in the event of default or impairment.